Queueing in the Mist: Buffering and Scheduling with Limited Knowledge: Proof Of Theorem

 for every $i=1,\ldots,n$.
 Summing over all $i=1,\ldots,n$, we obtain that the competitive ratio guarantee for \SAOWP\ is the same as that for \SAMWP.

 Lastly, the analysis of \SAMWP\ does not assume any specific scheduling rule to be applied, as long as the $\Cs\K$-first order rule is maintained.
-Thus, our competitive ratio guarantee is independent of the specific scheduling regime applied in order to prioritize the handling of $\Cs\K$-packets. \end{proof}
+Thus, our competitive ratio guarantee is independent of the specific ordering within the set of $\CsK$-packets, as well as within the set of non-$\CsK$-packets. \end{proof}